stimpyuid101t/ispchanges/README.md

-Using DDNS to overcome ISPs failure to ofer Static IPs.
+Using DDNS to overcome ISPs failure to offer Static IPs.